The Price of Trump's Presidency

 A sign with the words “Every time history repeats itself the price goes up” was displayed on a marquee in front of a church just outside the city limits of Detroit.
-History is once again repeating itself in America and this historical repetition is reigniting a flurry of racism, unbridled nationalism, and extreme hatred.
+History is once again repeating itself in America, and this historical repetition is reigniting a flurry of racism, unbridled nationalism, and extreme hatred.
 The price of Trump’s presence in the White House is costing the country a great moral debt, and branding America with a seal of international shame.

 The United States was founded on the principles of religious and political freedom.
 The English Settlers fought England for these specific liberties while at the same time destroying the culture of the first known inhabitants of America.
 However, this dual agenda finally paved the way for the United States of America.
 Slavery was a very wide-held practice in the states during this time and America flourished on the backs of slave labor.

-With the passage of time slavery became more and more unpopular in the new nation and America found itself in the grips of a Civil War.
+With the passage of time, slavery became more and more unpopular in the new nation and America found itself in the grips of a Civil War.
 The Confederate States of America commonly known as the Confederacy, proclaimed a separate nation of 11 secessionist slave-holding states of the United States.
 The lower southern region of the United States was mostly dependent on the cotton industry and a plantation system (Arrington).

 The confederate states declared their secession from the United States following the November 1860 election of Republican Abraham Lincoln to the U.S. presidency.
 Lincoln’s platform opposed the expansion of slavery.
 Before Lincoln took office in March, a new Confederate government was established in February 1861, which was considered illegal by the government of the United States.
 Many southern whites had considered themselves more Southern than American and were prepared to fight for their state and their region to be independent of the larger nation (Thomas, 2011).

-On Thursday Trump tweeted, “Sad to see the history and culture of our great country being ripped apart with the removal of our beautiful statues and monuments.
+One Thursday, Trump tweeted, “Sad to see the history and culture of our great country being ripped apart with the removal of our beautiful statues and monuments.
 You can't change history, but you can learn from it."
 Yes, President Trump, we should learn from history, but the question seems to be, “What have you learned from history?”
 Hate groups have no place in a productive society.
 Having a president in the White House who comes across as a Nazi sympathizer reminds this writer of what Martin Luther King Jr. lamented: “Never forget that everything Hitler did in Germany was legal”.

 A Presidency With No Honor

 Donald Trump has not delivered on his key campaign promises as Candidate Trump.
 The wall separating Mexico from America has not been built and the Affordable Care Act is still an unresolved issue.
-The CEO business forum Trump so publically crafted during the beginning of his presidency is now defunct as the members started to resign en masse after Trump’s comments regarding Charlottesville.
+The CEO business forum Trump so publicly crafted during the beginning of his presidency is now defunct as the members started to resign en masse after Trump’s comments regarding Charlottesville.
 "The President has not yet been able to demonstrate the stability nor some of the competence that he needs to be successful," Senator Corker said, according to a video posted by local news website Nooga.com.